 That’s probably the wrong way of looking at it.
 If it were purely down to Google, it’s unlikely that Huawei would be looking in from the outside in the first place.
 The tech giant has never voiced any opposition to Huawei, and have only cut the manufacturer loose because they’re required to do so under United States law.
 An argument could be made that Google stand to profit from declining Huawei sales – because their Google Pixel phones are a direct competitor to Huawei – but if Google engaged in that degree of protectionism, Android wouldn’t be available to Samsung or anybody else.

-It’s likely that Huawei’s ability to regain access to Google’s Play Store and all other associated products is reliant on diplomatic relations between China and the United States of America improving as a whole – and trying to work out the likelihood of that happening is no easier than trying to guess the outcome of the next spin of the reels on one of the mobile slots games in related casinos or other new slot sites we mentioned earlier on.
+It’s likely that Huawei’s ability to regain access to Google’s Play Store and all other associated products is reliant on diplomatic relations between China and the United States of America improving as a whole – and trying to work out the likelihood of that happening is no easier than trying to guess the outcome of the next spin of the reels on one of the mobile games in related games or other new sites we mentioned earlier on.
 The Huawei Mate 30 Pro will launch as the most powerful, dynamic, and technically impressive Huawei phone to date.
 Sadly, it may also find its smallest-ever base of users unless either America or China blinks in their seemingly endless trade war.
 With a United States election looming large for 2020, Huawei might be best advised to consolidate their current position, and wait to see if a change takes place that may allow for friendlier relations.